codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

 - ``rsync_wan`` This option is almost the same as ``rsync``, but uses the ``delta-xfer`` algorithm to minimize network traffic.

+- ``mariabackup`` This option uses the Mariabackup utility for performing SSTs.
+See :doc:`mariabackup-options`.

 - ``xtrabackup`` This option is a fast and practically non-blocking state transfer method based on the Percona ``xtrabackup`` tool.
 If you want to use it, the following settings must be present in the ``my.cnf`` configuration file on all nodes:

   .. code-block:: ini